FBI warns ransomware assault threatens US healthcare system

 “One of the comments from the bad guys is that they are expecting to cause panic and, no, they are not hitting election systems,” Holden said.
 “They are hitting where it hurts even more and they know it.”
 U.S. officials have repeatedly expressed concern about major ransomware attacks affecting the presidential election, even if the criminals are motivated chiefly by profit.

-Mandiant’s Carmakal identified the criminal gang as UNC1878, saying “it is deliberately targeting and disrupting U.S. hospitals, forcing them to divert patients to other healthcare providers” and forcing prolonged delays in critical care in the midst of the worst pandemic in a century.
+Mandiant’s Carmakal identified the criminal gang as UNC1878, saying “it is deliberately targeting and disrupting U.S. hospitals, forcing them to divert patients to other healthcare providers” and producing prolonged delays in critical care.

 He called the eastern European group “one of most brazen, heartless, and disruptive threat actors I’ve observed over my career.”

-While no provable ties between the Russian government gangs that use the Trickbot platform have been established, Holden said “I absolutely have no doubt that the Russian government is aware of this operation — of terrorism, really.”
+While no one has proven suspected ties between the Russian government and gangs that use the Trickbot platform, Holden said he has “no doubt that the Russian government is aware of this operation — of terrorism, really.”
 He said dozens of different criminal groups use Ryuk, paying its architects a cut.

+Dmitri Alperovitch, co-founder and former chief technical officer of the cybersecurity firm Crowdstrike, said there are “certainly lot of connections between Russian cyber criminals and the state," with Kremlin-employed hackers sometimes moonlighting as cyber criminals.

-Neither security researcher would identify the affected hospitals.
+Neither Holden nor Carmakal would identify the affected hospitals.
 Four healthcare institutions have been reported hit by ransomware so far this week, three belonging to the St. Lawrence County Health System in upstate New York and the Sky Lakes Medical Center in Klamath Falls, Oregon.

+Sky Lakes acknowledged the ransomware attack in an online statement, saying it had no evidence that patient information was compromised.
+It said emergency and urgent care “remain available” The St. Lawrence system did not immediately return phone calls seeking comment.

+Increasingly, ransomware criminals are stealing data from their targets before encrypting networks, using it for extortion.
+They often sow the malware weeks before activating it, waiting for moments when they believe they can extract the highest payments, said Brett Callow, an analyst at the cybersecurity firm Emsisoft.